Jack C. Richards: Publications and major works

+Recognition and honours

 In 2011, Victoria University of Wellington awarded him an honorary Doctor of Literature degree for his contributions to English language teaching and the arts.

 That same year, he was appointed honorary professor at the University of Sydney; in 2014, he received the Award for Patronage from the Arts Foundation of New Zealand and became honorary professor at the University of Auckland.

 During its 50th anniversary in 2016, TESOL International recognized Richards as one of "50 at 50", identifying him among the most influential language-teaching specialists of the prior fifty years.

-Research and scholarship
+Legacy and scholarly impact

 Richards is internationally known for his contributions to applied linguistics, particularly in second language acquisition, language teaching methodology, curriculum development, and teacher education.
 Over five decades, his work has shaped both academic discourse and classroom practice in English language teaching worldwide.

+In 2023, Language Teaching Research Quarterly published a special issue in tribute to Richards’s six-decade contribution to the field, including an editorial marking his influence on the profession and a systematic review co-authored by Richards himself cataloguing his journal articles, books, and book chapters across 24 journals and 18 disciplines and sub-disciplines.

 His early research on error analysis, including Error Analysis: Perspectives on Second Language Acquisition (1974), was influential in the study of learner errors and interlanguage development.
-Among his most widely cited works is Approaches and Methods in Language Teaching (with Theodore S. Rodgers), a standard text in teacher education now in its third edition.

-Richards has also advanced the concept of reflective teaching through works such as Reflective Teaching in Second Language Classrooms (with Charles Lockhart, 1996), Beyond Training (1998), and Professional Development for Language Teachers (with Thomas Farrell, 2005).
+He has also advanced the concept of reflective teaching through works such as Beyond Training (1998) and Professional Development for Language Teachers (with Thomas Farrell, 2005).
+More recent collaborations examine evolving pedagogies and learning contexts.

-In curriculum studies, Richards emphasized structured but flexible design, outlined in The Language Teaching Matrix (1990) and Curriculum Development in Language Teaching (2001; 2nd ed.
-2017).
-His lexicographic contributions include co-authoring the Longman Dictionary of Language Teaching and Applied Linguistics (with Richard Schmidt, 4th ed.
-2010).
-More recent collaborations, such as The Cambridge Guide to Pedagogy and Practice in Language Teaching and Language Learning Beyond the Classroom (with David Nunan), examine evolving pedagogies and learning contexts.
+Philanthropy and arts patronage

-Richards has also promoted creativity in language teaching, encouraging student-centered and open-ended tasks.
+Richards has also promoted creativity in language teaching, encouraging student centered and open ended tasks.
 Beyond linguistics, he is active in philanthropy, funding grants and scholarships in applied linguistics, music, and the arts, and has published on his decorative arts collection in Lalique Vases: The New Zealand Collection of Dr. Jack C. Richards (2011).

+His arts patronage has included sponsoring composer Gareth Farr’s first piano concerto (2014), funding debut recordings by pianists Lixin Zhang and Tony Chen Lin on the Rattle Records label, and supporting the Gisborne International Music Competition and the NZCT Chamber Music Contest; he has said that royalties from his textbooks have enabled this support for performers and composers.